Mishravaibhav0032/25W_CST8916_Final_Project_Assignment/README.md

 <li>There was a noticeable delay between data ingestion and storage output during testing.</li>
 <li>Resolution: Tuned the tumbling window to 5 minutes and ensured timestamp alignment (TIMESTAMP BY timestamp) to improve consistency.</li>

-Data Format Conflicts
+3. Data Format Conflicts

-During early testing, inconsistencies in the JSON payload structure (e.g., missing timestamp or location) caused ingestion failures.
+<li>During early testing, inconsistencies in the JSON payload structure (e.g., missing timestamp or location) caused ingestion failures.</li>

-Resolution: Standardized the payload structure and added logging to the simulation script to validate output.
+<li>Resolution: Standardized the payload structure and added logging to the simulation script to validate output.</li>

 Blob Storage Output Issues